Wide Range Key Messages (MPs, MPPs)

 In the recent years we are seeing the development of new and innovative housing options for people.

-- Some Developmental Service agencies are working towards closing their existing group homes and to support individuals either living on their own and in smaller numbers.
-While we are not aware of any formal reviews being done the general consensus is the quality of life for individuals increases
+- Some Developmental Service agencies are working towards closing their existing group homes and to support people either living on their own and in smaller numbers.
+While we are not aware of any formal reviews being done the general consensus is the quality of life for people increases

 - One study we read showed that the cost of one of these projects was similar in costs to a typical group home.